geotim90/Nevini/docs/warframe.md

 This command can be executed in a text channel or via direct message.

 Permission overrides may be applied on node **warframe.sortie**.

+## Command: `syndicate`

+Displays syndicate nodes for a syndicate using data from warframestat.us.

+This command can be executed in a text channel or via direct message.

+Permission overrides may be applied on node **warframe.syndicate**.